-Select the environment where you want to create the cluster (you cannot change the environment after cluster creation):
+Select the environment where you want to create the cluster (you can't change the environment once the cluster is created):

-prestable— for testing, including the Managed Service for PostgreSQL service itself.
-The prestable environment is updated more often, which means that known problems are fixed sooner in it, but this may cause backward incompatible changes.
+prestable: For testing, including the Managed Service for PostgreSQL service itself.
+The prestable environment is updated more often, which means that known problems are fixed sooner, but this may cause backward incompatible changes.

 Select the DBMS version.

-Select the host class that will define the technical specifications of the VMs where the DB hosts will be deployed.
+Select the host class that defines the technical specifications of the VMs where the DB hosts will be deployed.
 All available options are listed in Host classes.
 When you change the host class for the cluster, the characteristics of all existing hosts change, too.